 Recommendations: Over Age 74 without known risk factors

-- Women in this age group may choose to continue having breast exams by health professionals yearly and/or performing breast self-exams.
+- According to ACOG, women in this age group may choose to continue having breast exams by health professionals, performing breast self-exams, and/or having mammograms yearly.

 - The USPSTF has stated that current evidence is insufficient to determine whether there are additional benefits and harms from screening mammography in women 75 years or older and makes no specific recommendation for this age group.